MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 - Identify object attributes from text sources like emails or Dataverse data.
 - Get multiple categories or sentiments from a text.

-See [more details](change-prompt-output.md#use-cases) on the uses cases below in this documentation.

 ## Create a prompt with JSON output
 ### Selecting JSON as output
 To change how the prompt response will be rendered, go to the **Output section** in the right panel and select **JSON (preview)** option.

-Make sure to clik on **Test prompt** to check how your response renders in JSON.
+Make sure to click on **Test prompt** to check how your prompt response renders in JSON.

 :::image type="content" source="media/change-prompt-output/test-prompt-auto.png" alt-text="JSON option":::